-Enjoy nine performances at northern Europe’s leading venues, including three at the Bergen International Festival, on this 17-day tour.
-The performance program, which will be released in May 2018, is complemented by tours of leading galleries, such as Amsterdam’s Rijksmuseum and The Hague’s Mauritshuis, visits to the historic cities of the Hanseatic League, and the sublime scenery of Norway.
+Enjoy nine performances at northern Europe’s leading venues, including two at the Bergen International Festival, on this 17-day tour.
+The performance program is complemented by visits to leading galleries, such as Amsterdam’s Rijksmuseum, visits to several of the historic cities of the Hanseatic League, and the sublime scenery of Norway.
 Musical history, background talks on performances, contemporary architecture – from the Elbphilharmonie, to Renzo Piano’s Astrup Fearnley Museum in Oslo and Henning Larsen’s Copenhagen Opera House – and fine dining round out the program.

 Fine performances in some of northern Europe’s newest venues, including Hamburg’s stunning Elbphilharmonie

 The Bergen International Festival, Norway’s most significant and dynamic performing arts fair

 Contemporary architecture and urban rejuvenation powered by the arts: Renzo Piano, Henning Larsen, Herzog & de Meuron

 The influence of the Scandinavian landscape on the music of this region

 Great cities of the Hanseatic League: Bremen, Lübeck, Hamburg and Bergen